-- 1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the Annexure "B" a statement on the matters specified in the paragraph 3 and 4 of the Order, to the extent applicable. - 2.
+- 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the Annexure "B" a statement on the matters specified in the paragraph 3 and 4 of the Order, to the extent applicable. - 2.
 As required by Section 143(3) of the Act, we report that: - a.
 We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b.
-In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit.

-- c.
-The Balance Sheet, the Statement of Profit and Loss (including other comprehensive income), Statement of Changes in Equity and the cash flow statement dealt with by this Report are in agreement with the books of account. - d.
-In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e.
-On the basis of the written representations received from the directors as on 31st March, 2021 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2021 from being appointed as a director in terms of Section 164 (2) of the Act. - f.
-With respect to the adequacy of the Internal Financial Control with reference to Financial Statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure C".
+In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit. - c.
+The Balance Sheet, the Statement of Profit and Loss including the statement of Other Comprehensive Income, the cash flow statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - d.
+In our opinion, the aforesaid standalone Ind AS financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Companies (Indian Accounting Standards) Rules, 2015 as amended. - e.
+On the basis of the written representations received from the directors as on 31st March, 2022 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2022 from being appointed as a director in terms of Section 164 (2) of the Act. - f.
+With respect to the adequacy of the Internal Financial Control with reference to these standalone Financial Statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure C".
 Our report expresses an unmodified opinion on the adequacy and operative effectiveness of the Company's internal financial control over financial reporting. - g.
 With respect to the other matters to be included in Auditors report in accordance with the requirement of section 197 (16) of the Act as amended in our opinion and to the best of our information and according to explanation given to us the remuneration paid by the company to its directors of the company during the year is in accordance with the provisions of section 197 of the Act. - h.
-With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Company has disclosed the impact of pending litigation on its financial position in its standalone Ind AS Financial Statements Refer note no 23 to the Financial Statements. - ii.
-The Company did not have any long-term contracts including derivative contracts; as such the question of commenting on any material foreseeable losses thereon does not arise. - iii.
-There has not been an occasion in case of the Company during the year under report to transfer any sums to the Investor Education and Protection Fund.
-The question of delay in transferring such sums does not arise.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - i The Company has disclosed the impact of pending litigation on its financial position in its standalone Ind AS Financial Statements Refer note no 24 to the Financial Statements.